Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Numerical Results

 \subsection{Datasets}

 We evaluate our methods on three multiple-choice QA datasets: CommonsenseQA (CQA) \cite{talmor-etal-2019-commonsenseqa}, and the Social Sciences (SS) as well as STEM components from MMLU \cite{hendryckstest2021}.
+The ensemble is trained on the CQA training dataset but tested on three different validation datasets: the (in-domain) CQA validation dataset and the (out-of-domain) MMLU STEM and MMLU SS validation datasets.
 Detailed information about the training and validation (test) splits is available in Appendix \ref{ap_datasets}.